fshowalter/movielog/reviews/0080-friday-the-13th-1980.md

 <!-- end -->

 The film's realistic style feeds our inner voyeur.
-We watch the young cast goof off, fool around, and bond.
+We watch the young cast goof-off, fool around, and bond.
 The dingy camp location evokes the right combination of authenticity and dissonance.
-Tom Savini's practical effects age well.
+When the kills come, Tom Savini's practical effects deliver the goods.

 It's only in the third act that the film falters.
 Cunningham stretches the final-girl beyond her range.
 She over-emotes and the script seems out of ideas.
 She incapacitates the killer, only to drop her weapon and run to another hiding spot.
 Rinse and repeat.